WildStudio/RandomUser/README.md

 ## Testing

 Testing is done with the help of protocols for all View Models.
-Also both the network and model layer contains unit test and integration tests.
+Also both the network and model layer are unit tested and integration tests have been added.
 Testing at presentation layer can be improved adding UI tests and some sort of integration tests.
 There's also left to do the CI setup.

 ## Branching Strategy